Aviation in Moldova: Moldavian branch of Aeroflot

 Intra-Soviet flights were operated from Chisinau and from Balti.
 A new building of passenger terminal at Bălți City Airport was constructed in 1954.
 A new airport in Chişinău able to accommodate gas turbine aircraft opened early in the 1960s, while Balti served as a regional airport for intra-Moldovan and intra-Soviet flights and for agricultural use.

 The enterprise received status of Civil Aviation Administration in 1965 and new An-10, An-12, and An-24 aircraft expanded its fleet both in Chisinau and in Balti.

-Since 1966, there are two independent Flight Units in Moldova: Chisianu Flight Unit No 253 and Balti Flight Unit No 281, both subordinated to the Directorate for Civil Aviation of the Moldavian Soviet Socialist Republic.
+Since 1966, there were two independent Flight Units in Moldova: Chisianu Flight Unit No 253 and Balti Flight Unit No 281, both subordinated to the Directorate for Civil Aviation of the Moldavian Soviet Socialist Republic.

-Regular flights to many cities in the USSR were begun and the transportation of fruits and vegetables grown in Moldovan SSR to the largest industrial centers of the USSR was established.
+Regular flights to many cities in the USSR begun and the transportation of fruits and vegetables grown in Moldovan SSR to the largest industrial centers of the USSR were established.